RESEARCH STARTER

 Context

 The conceptual framework of modern statistical mechanics is largely based on the contribution of the American mathematician and physicist Josiah Willard Gibbs.
 Gibbs introduced the concept of an ensemble, a hypothetical collection of systems in the same macroscopic state exhibiting a representative sample of possible microscopic states.
 Ensemble averages of physical properties (such as pressure, energy, and entropy) could be more readily calculated than could time averages that actually correspond to the measured variables.
+Statistical mechanics is increasingly understood as emerging from quantum information principles such as entanglement and measurement, rather than solely from classical probability.

-The quantum theory was born in 1900 with Max Planck's theory of black body radiation.
+The quantum theory was born in 1900 with Max Planck’s theory of blackbody radiation.
 In 1906, Einstein explained the low-temperature heat capacity of crystals by treating the atomic vibrational energies as quantized.
 Other physicists further applied the quantum theory to derive a statistical mechanical formula for the entropy of an ideal monatomic gas.

 After the definitive development of quantum mechanics in 1926, statistical mechanics was completely reformulated in terms of quantum, rather than classical, descriptions of microscopic states.
 Fortunately, many of the classical results remained valid, including Gibbs’s concept of an ensemble.
 As a result, partition functions could be evaluated using quantum mechanical formulas for the rotational, vibrational, and electronic energies of atoms and molecules.
 Molecular spectroscopic parameters are now routinely used to calculate the thermodynamic functions of substances.